closeio/making.close.com/_posts/2023-09-11-taming-the-test-console/index.md

 list.
 We continued to do so until the test run printed out nothing, indicating that we'd captured and tagged all of the log messages.

-The log matching and method patching looks like this:
+The log matching and method patching look like this:

 ```javascript
 import { patchConsoleMethods } from '@closeio/test-console';